woodfin8/Draft_Machine/README.md

 10. Lst the best score
 11. Make predictions with the hypertuned model
 12. Produce classification report

+### K-Fold Cross Validation
+K-Fold Cross Validation is a resampling method used to lessen the impact of training data overfitting.
+The training/test data is re-divided and ran multiple times so that the model cannot get too used to one train/test split.
+This technique was attempted for the Artifical Neural Network and Random Forest Classification models we good testing accuracy.
+Unfortunately, these models predicted very strange results for the 2020 Draft Prospects, so ultimately they were not used.
+To utilize K-Fold Cros Validation in python, import KFold from sklearn and reference the NeuralNetwork_Keras_v3_KFold.ipynb file in the artifical_neural_network directory.

 ### Model Processes and Findings